Anamika-kumari-pandey/VotingApp/README.md

 🔍 Blockscout — for transparent on-chain analytics

 🧠 Made with ❤️ by Anamika Kumari Pandey

 Beginner Solidity Developer | Exploring Web3 on Celo 🌿

-yaml
-Copy code

----

-Would you like me to **add a small project banner image** (like a simple “Voting DApp on Celo” header graphic) for your GitHub repo too?
-I can generate one for you in your preferred style (e.g. *modern, neon, Celo green*, etc).